-- Cycling infrastructure – Since 2016, the Mayor’s cycling plan has doubled the amount of protected cycling infrastructure built in the capital, with 116 kilometres of protected cycle lanes now complete or under construction in London.
+- Cycling infrastructure – The Mayor’s cycling plan has doubled the amount of protected cycling infrastructure built in the capital since 2016, with 116 kilometres of protected cycle lanes now complete or under construction in London.

 - 20mph – We are planning to lower speeds on 8.9km of TfL roads in central London by 2020.